Internal Operations

 In 2018, the Bank put in place a Gender Strategy.

 In 2023, the CEB obtained the second highest level of the EDGE Global Certification for Gender Equality, EDGE Move, showcasing progress towards fostering a gender-equitable workplace.
+In early 2026, the Bank was re-certified EDGE Move, and, for the first time, obtained the EDGEplus recognition, extending the analysis beyond gender to additional diversity factors.

-Women’s representation in senior managerial roles rose to 39% in 2024, with 55% of Director or equivalent roles held by women.
+Women’s representation in senior managerial roles rose to 42% in 2025, with 50% of Director or equivalent roles held by women.
 This achievement reflects the CEB’s commitment to fostering gender balance and inclusive leadership.

 Since 2022, the Diversity & Inclusion (D&I) Group’s objective has been to raise awareness and promote a multi-dimensional approach on D&I at the CEB, including gender, age, sexual orientation, ethnicity, religion, physical ability, neurodiversity, education, social and national origins.
 The Group - composed of staff members from across directorates and job functions - provides inputs to D&I strategies, policies and actions and monitor their implementation at the Bank.